Minecraft speedrunning: Strategy

-Map of Strongholds and their coordinates—they generate in a ring around the origin of the world (0,0).
+Map of Strongholds and their coordinates—they generate in rings around the origin of the world (0,0).

-Players frequently reset seeds to find the most optimal one to perform a run in.
-Some players use tools that allow multiple seeds to be loaded at once to quickly pick those that have characteristics that they want—usually beaches or villages.
-Beaches contain buried treasure chests, which have essential items for the early-game, like iron and food inside them.
+Players frequently reset seeds to find one optimal enough to perform a run in.
+Some players use tools that allow multiple seeds to be loaded at once to quickly pick those that have characteristics that they want—usually beaches, villages or ruined portals.
+Beaches contain buried treasure chests, which have items essential for the early-game, such as iron and food.
 Runners are able to use the debug menu, accessed via the F3 key, to locate buried treasure chests without the use of the Buried Treasure Map item.
-Villages are also similar in that they provide quick loot, but beaches are usually more ideal for their proximity to the ocean, which has easy access to lava which can be converted into obsidian to create a Nether Portal.
+Villages and ruined portals are similar in that they provide quick loot, but beaches are usually more ideal for their proximity to the ocean, which means easy access to magma ravines – ravines that have their bottom covered in magma blocks and obsidian.
+Under many of them are large patches of lava, which can be used to create a Nether Portal.

-The most common strategy in the Nether is to locate and travel to a Bastion before a Nether Fortress, as trading gold with the Piglins allows for the acquisition of Fire Resistance potions, allowing for immunity to ranged Blaze attacks, obsidian to build portals to return to the Overworld, and Ender Pearls.
+The most common strategy in the Nether is to locate and travel to a Bastion before a Nether Fortress.
+The traditional strategy to find a Bastion is using the debug menu and looking for a spike in entities.
+Bastions are important because trading gold with Piglins allows for the acquisition of many crucial resources such as: Fire Resistance potions, allowing for immunity to ranged Blaze attacks; obsidian, used to build portals to return to the Overworld; Ender Pearls, needed for crafting Eyes of Ender; string, which is used to make wool, which is then turned into beds; glowstone dust and crying obsidian, used to make respawn anchors.
+Beds and respawn anchors are important because they are used to kill the Ender Dragon in the End dimension through explosions, or are used to "death reset," allowing the player to die and respawn while preserving their progress to refill the health and hunger bars.
 Ender Pearls are important not only for faster Nether travel, using the item's ability to teleport the player when thrown, but also for crafting Eyes of Ender.
 The gold used for Piglin bartering is usually found through breaking into the Bastions and mining the gold blocks that spawn in the structure.
 The player then travels to the Fortress and kills Blazes, obtaining Blaze Rods.
 They then craft Blaze Rods into Blaze Powder and combine them with Ender Pearls to create Eyes of Ender.
-To locate the Bastion and Fortress easily, players use the debug screen to identify data spikes known to correlate with certain mob entities and chests.
+To locate the Bastion and Fortress easily, players use the debug screen to identify data spikes known to correlate with certain mob entities and spawners.